loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

 How can we make our grid, a LIVE grid ?
+That's a good question, right?

 First, we need to look at our Twig template definition.

 In Sylius, we have a Twig template tree of blocks which we can customize.

-We need to replace one of the default blocks to use our future grid component -->
+We need to replace one of the default blocks to use our future grid component.
+-->

 ---